 Deleting any block is as easy as clicking on the tri-dot icon in the upper right corner of the blocks toolbar and selecting Remove Block.

-The screenshot on the right highlights the Block Editor’s ability to seamlessly integrate images and text beside one another.
+The screenshot below highlights the Block Editor’s ability to seamlessly integrate images and text beside one another.
 This takes the stress out of adding images to your page, and there can be some stress if you’re using the classic editor.
 The arrow highlights the Media & Text box, which is the preformatted block you can select to easily add this to your homepage.
-In the background you can see the block without any content.
+In the background, you can see the block without any content.

 3. Using Your WordPress Theme Built-in Customizer